-On April 7, 2016, the Company completed the first share payment under its option to acquire a 100% interest in the Snip gold mine from Barrick Gold Inc. ("Barrick").
+Subsequent to June 30, 2017, the Company has acquired a 100% interest in the Snip past-producing gold mine from Barrick Gold Inc. ("Barrick").
 The property consists of one mining lease, holding the former Snip gold mine, and four mineral tenures totalling approximately 1,932 hectares.
-Under the terms of the option agreement, 2,000,000 common shares were issued to the vendor on April 7, 2016, and a further 1,250,000 shares will be issued as the final condition to complete the exercise of the option.
-Pursuant to the agreement, a work commitment of \$500,000 must be completed within the first 12 months and a work commitment of \$1,500,000 must be completed within 30 months of signing the agreement.
-Both expenditure commitments have been met.
+Under the terms of the option agreement, a work commitment of \$2 million was completed, 2,000,000 common shares were issued to the vendor in April of 2016, and a further 1,250,000 shares were issued in July of 2017 as the final condition to complete the exercise of the option.
 In addition, Barrick retains either a 1% net smelter return royalty ("NSR") on the property, or, subject to Skeena delineating in excess of 2 million ounces of gold, Barrick may instead exercise the right to purchase a 51% interest in the property in exchange for paying the Company three times the costs incurred by the Company in exploring the property, following which the parties would form a joint venture and Barrick would relinquish its 1% NSR.